sp3c1/ordered-fast-lookup-map/README.md

 ## Migration / Example use

-New TS implementation should work as provious v1.1.2 when accessed through `require`.
+New TS implementation should work as previous v1.1.2 when accessed through `require`.
 It assumes `OrderedTyoedFastLookupMap<any>` with default validator that throws error only when you try to set `undefined`.
 Also the `key` is always forced to be a string in the map (this might be breaking for some).

 ```
 import { OrderedTypedFastLookupMap, OrderedFastLookupMap } from "ordered-fast-lookup-map/lib";